 BustMold.com is an online publication / blog run by Mold Busters, a licensed mold removal company in Canada.
 They accept articles related to environmental services, mold removal, asbestos testing, water damage restoration, air duct cleaning, pollution inspection, and building inspections.
 Articles should be 2000+ words and pay $200 each.
 They also accept "ultimate guides" of 3000-4000 words, for which they pay $300-400.

 The Christian Science Monitor is a daily newspaper covering US and international news.
 The paper accepts freelance news submissions.
-In general freelance writers submit only on spec when new to the publication, and writers grant the newspaper 90 day exclusive rights.
-Pay for a typical story is $250.
+This is a paying publication, and a kill fee (typically 50% of the standard fee) is paid if a piece isn't used.

 This magazine is devoted to science fiction, fantasy, and horror.
 They purchase both fiction and nonfiction writing.
 Payment for nonfiction is 10 cents per word up to their 2500 word limit.
 Payment for fiction (1000-22,000 words) is also 10 cents per word.